By Sorsa Editorial

 How do I search tweets without the official Twitter API?

 Use a third-party search API or an open-source scraper.
-Third-party APIs (Sorsa, GetXAPI, TwitterAPI.io, Apify, and others) wrap their own scraping infrastructure behind a REST endpoint with an API key, no OAuth, and full web operator support.
+Third-party REST APIs wrap their own scraping infrastructure behind an API key with no OAuth and full web operator support; Sorsa is one such alternative Twitter/X API, with a flat-rate /search-tweets endpoint that passes every operator through.
 Open-source libraries like Twikit work for small one-off jobs but are not stable enough for production.

 Can I search tweets older than 7 days?

 Yes, on third-party APIs.
-The Sorsa /search-tweets endpoint supports the full historical archive going back to 2006 with since: and until: operators.
-The official X API v2 /2/tweets/search/recent is limited to ~7 days; full-archive search on the official API is restricted to higher-commit tiers.
+The Sorsa /search-tweets endpoint supports the full historical archive going back to 2006 with the since: and until: operators.
+The official X API v2 recent search is limited to about 7 days; full-archive search on the official API is restricted to higher-commit tiers.

 How many tweets do I get per search request?